the real deal on thread count

 There is a lot of information out there regarding thread count, and some of it can be confusing!
 We’re answering some common questions and dispelling popular myths, so you can make the best choice for your home—and your skin

 Our skin is the largest organ in our body, and is also very absorbent.
-Traditional, non-organic linens often contain “hidden” chemicals that can be harmful to our skin.
+Traditional, non-organic linens often contain “hidden” chemicals that can be harmful to our skin, like dyes, oils or traces of heavy metals from the manufacturing process.

 The short answer is not necessarily!
 A thread count over 500, for example, can be too heavy and unbreathable.
 It’s a myth that higher thread count means better quality.